wallarm/product-documentation/docs/latest/user-guides/rules/add-rule.md

 ![!Example of parsing URI into components](../../../images/user-guides/rules/something-parsed.png)

-...where `something-1.example.com` is a `header`-`HOST` component.
-We mentioned that wildcard cannot be used within the component, so instead we need to use regular expression: set the condition type to REGEX and then use the regular expression Walarm [specific syntax](#condition-type-regex):
+...where `something-1.example.com` is a `header`-`HOST` point.
+We mentioned that wildcard cannot be used within the point, so instead we need to use regular expression: set the condition type to REGEX and then use the regular expression Walarm [specific syntax](#condition-type-regex):

 1. Do not use `*` in a meaning "any number of symbols".
 1. Put all the `.` that we want to be interpreted as "actual dots" in square brackets: